leangjia/blender_docs/manual/modeling/meshes/editing/mesh/extrude.rst

 Steps
    Number of instances.
 Scale Offset
-   Multiplication factor to increase/decrecrease the offset.
+   Multiplication factor to increase or decrease the offset.

 Spin